-The fees paid to non-executive directors for the period ending 30 June 2015 are detailed in Table 1 on pages 23 and 24 of this report.
+The fees paid to non-executive directors for the period ending 30 June 2015 are detailed in Table 1 on page 35 of this report.
 Fees for the non-executive directors are determined within an aggregate directors' fee pool limit of \$600,000, which was last approved by shareholders on 20 November 2007.

-Variable Remuneration
+(ii) Variable Remuneration